Morgan McGarvey: Kentucky Senate

 McGarvey was first elected in the 2012 election for Kentucky State Senate District 19.
 He defeated three other candidates in the Democratic primary on May 22, 2012, with 40.7% of the vote and was unopposed in the general election on November 6.
 In 2016, he was reelected to a second four-year term, defeating Republican nominee Larry West in the general election.
 In 2018, he became minority floor leader for the Kentucky State Senate.
 On November 3, 2020, McGarvey was elected to a third term unopposed.

 In the Senate, his committee assignments included the Appropriations and Revenue Committee, Medicaid Oversight and Advisory Committee, the Banking and Insurance Committee, the State and Local Government Committee, and the Elections, Constitutional Amendments, and Intergovernmental Affairs Task Force.

 Mothers Against Drunk Driving named McGarvey its 2015 Legislator of the Year.
 The Foundation for Advancing Alcohol Responsibility gave him a Leadership Award.
 McGarvey was named a Most Valuable Policymaker by Greater Louisville Inc. and 2016 Outstanding Young Professional by the University of Kentucky College of Law.

 U.S. House of Representatives

 2022 election

 On October 12, 2021, McGarvey launched a campaign to represent Kentucky's 3rd congressional district after Kentucky's sole Democratic U.S. representative, John Yarmuth, announced his retirement from the seat.
 In the primary election, McGarvey defeated state Representative Attica Scott.
 McGarvey won the general election and joined Congress in January 2023.

-McGarvey has opposed President Trump's "one, big beautiful" Budget Reconciliation Bill in 2025 and said "To pay for it, kids in Kentucky will go hungry, nursing homes and hospitals will close, and millions of Americans will be kicked off their health insurance.
+McGarvey opposed President Trump's "One, Big Beautiful" Budget Reconciliation Bill in 2025 and said "To pay for it, kids in Kentucky will go hungry, nursing homes and hospitals will close, and millions of Americans will be kicked off their health insurance.
 It’s wrong."

-2024 presidential nominee
+Joe Biden

 On July 19, 2024, McGarvey called for Joe Biden to withdraw from the 2024 United States presidential election.